Lu Ming-che

-Lu Ming-che (魯明哲; born 4 December 1963) is a Taiwanese politician.
+Lu Ming-che (魯明哲 (Lǔ Míngzhé); born 4 December 1963) is a Taiwanese politician.
+He has been a member of the Legislative Yuan representing Taoyuan City since 2020.

-Education
+Early life and education

+Lu was raised in Taipei, Taiwan.
+As a child, he lived with his parents in a military dependents' village.
+His father, Lu Fang-san (魯鳳三), was an artillery officer during the Second Taiwan Strait Crisis.

-Lu attended Taipei Municipal Jianguo High School, then studied business administration at National Chengchi University before pursuing a master's degree in the subject at Yuan Ze University.
+Lu attended Taipei Municipal Chien Kuo High School, but dropped out to work as a delivery driver.
+He completed compulsory military service in the Republic of China Army, where he served as an army officer, and graduated from National Chengchi University with a bachelor's degree in business administration.
+He then earned a Master of Business Administration (M.B.A.) from Yuan Ze University.

 Political career

 Lu was elected to a single term on the Zhongli City Council, serving from 1998 to 2002.
 He was subsequently elected to the Taoyuan County Council for two full terms, serving until 2010.
 Later that year, Lu won the Zhongli mayoral election.
 He remained mayor until 2014, when Taoyuan County became a special municipality, and the city of Zhongli became a district of Taoyuan City.
 Lu then served on the Taoyuan City Council until 2020.
 In 2018, he sought the Kuomintang nomination as candidate for the mayoralty of Taoyuan.
 Following a party primary, the KMT selected Apollo Chen as its mayoral candidate.
 He was elected to the Legislative Yuan from Taoyuan City Constituency III in January 2020, succeeding Chen in office.
 During his first term as a member of the Legislative Yuan, Lu served on the transportation committee and took an interest in the review of CTi News performed by the National Communications Commission.
 Lu garnered some support for a Taoyuan mayoral bid prior to the 2022 Taiwanese local elections.
 However, the Kuomintang nominated Chang San-cheng in a closed-door meeting of its Central Standing Committee in May 2022.